Real Estate Agent vs Insurance Agent, who would win the title belt?

 Sounds lucrative, isn’t it?

-But of course, not everyone who dabs into the real estate and insurance industry will succeed, but that goes for any other industries as well.
+But of course, not everyone who goes into the real estate and insurance industry will succeed, but that goes for any other industries as well.

-So what are the core differences between a real estate agent and an insurance agent?
+So what are the core differences between a real estate agent vs an insurance agent?

-While both professions deal mainly in sales, they are offering different types of products and services to their clients.
+While both professions deal mainly in sales— both are offering different types of products and services to their clients.

-They have many similar responsibilities but yet with clear differences.
+Even so, both careers have many similar responsibilities, but yet with clear differences.

-What are the main similarities between Real Estate Agents and Insurance Agents?
+What are the main similarities between Real Estate Agents vs Insurance Agents?